cjam/DevelopmentVM/README.md

 ### Other OS

-- I'm not sure, because i'm using Windows.. but its likely very similar and steps can be found on Vagrants website
+- I'm not sure, because I'm using Windows.. but its likely very similar and steps can be found on Vagrants website